shwina/still-magic/_en/teamwork.md

-Run all your meetings like this for a month, with the goal of making each one a minute shorter than the one before, and I promise that you'll build better software.
+Run all your meetings like this for a month, with the goal of making each one a minute shorter than the one before, and we promise that you'll build better software.

 ## How can we keep people from talking too much or too little? {#s:teamwork-fair}